japila-books/spark-sql-internals/docs/physical-operators/InMemoryTableScanExec.md

 # InMemoryTableScanExec Leaf Physical Operator

-`InMemoryTableScanExec` is a link:SparkPlan.md#LeafExecNode[leaf physical operator] that represents an <<relation, InMemoryRelation>> logical operator at execution time.
+`InMemoryTableScanExec` is a SparkPlan.md#LeafExecNode[leaf physical operator] that represents an <<relation, InMemoryRelation>> logical operator at execution time.

-`InMemoryTableScanExec` is <<creating-instance, created>> exclusively when [InMemoryScans](../execution-planning-strategies/InMemoryScans.md) execution planning strategy is executed and finds an link:spark-sql-LogicalPlan-InMemoryRelation.adoc[InMemoryRelation] logical operator in a logical query plan.
+`InMemoryTableScanExec` is <<creating-instance, created>> exclusively when [InMemoryScans](../execution-planning-strategies/InMemoryScans.md) execution planning strategy is executed and finds an spark-sql-LogicalPlan-InMemoryRelation.md[InMemoryRelation] logical operator in a logical query plan.

 [[creating-instance]]
 `InMemoryTableScanExec` takes the following to be created:

-* [[attributes]] link:spark-sql-Expression-Attribute.adoc[Attribute] expressions
+* [[attributes]] spark-sql-Expression-Attribute.md[Attribute] expressions
-* [[predicates]] Predicate link:expressions/Expression.md[expressions]
+* [[predicates]] Predicate expressions/Expression.md[expressions]
-* [[relation]] link:spark-sql-LogicalPlan-InMemoryRelation.adoc[InMemoryRelation] logical operator
+* [[relation]] spark-sql-LogicalPlan-InMemoryRelation.md[InMemoryRelation] logical operator

-`InMemoryTableScanExec` is a link:spark-sql-ColumnarBatchScan.adoc[ColumnarBatchScan] that <<supportsBatch, supports batch decoding>> (when <<creating-instance, created>> for a <<reader, DataSourceReader>> that supports it, i.e. the `DataSourceReader` is a link:spark-sql-SupportsScanColumnarBatch.adoc[SupportsScanColumnarBatch] with the link:spark-sql-SupportsScanColumnarBatch.adoc#enableBatchRead[enableBatchRead] flag enabled).
+`InMemoryTableScanExec` is a spark-sql-ColumnarBatchScan.md[ColumnarBatchScan] that <<supportsBatch, supports batch decoding>> (when <<creating-instance, created>> for a <<reader, DataSourceReader>> that supports it, i.e. the `DataSourceReader` is a spark-sql-SupportsScanColumnarBatch.md[SupportsScanColumnarBatch] with the spark-sql-SupportsScanColumnarBatch.md#enableBatchRead[enableBatchRead] flag enabled).

-`InMemoryTableScanExec` supports <<filteredCachedBatches, partition batch pruning>> (only when link:spark-sql-properties.adoc#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property is enabled which is so by default).
+`InMemoryTableScanExec` supports <<filteredCachedBatches, partition batch pruning>> (only when spark-sql-properties.md#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property is enabled which is so by default).

 [source, scala]
 ----